-We at the ACJF wish you all a joyful, peaceful holiday season and hope your 2015 will be a good one.
-Our 2014 has been busy, what with two trips to Honduras in March and early September.
-Rolando López, our very dear amigo, continues to be a Godsend, working on behalf of the ACJF as our 'agent' and troubleshooter.
+We at ACJF hope you had a joyful, peaceful holiday season and hope your 2016 will be a good one.
+Our 2015 has been busy, what with a trip to Honduras in early August.
+Rolando López, continues to be our go-to man in country, functioning as our factorum and ambassador.
 None of our work in Honduras would be possible without this man.
-He seems to be once or (at most) twice removed from almost everyone in the country.
+As I have said before he seems to be once or (at most) twice removed from almost everyone in the country.
+In November 2014 he ran for the National Congress but came up just a little bit short.
+Honduras has a unicameral legislature with 128 deputies.
+Rolando ran as a member of the nascent PAC - Partido Anticorrupción.
+The PAC did win about 10% of the deputy positions, not bad for a first-time party.